 “So give back to Caesar what is Caesar’s, and to God what is God’s.”
 Matthew 22:21

 Our Creator God is sovereign so there is no area of life that is autonomous.
-That includes politics, economics and every aspect of public policy.
-This is why Premier seeks to report, analyse and comment on these spheres of human activity from a Biblical, Christian perspective.
+This is why Premier seeks to report, analyse and comment on these spheres of human activity from a biblical perspective.
 Politics is about choosing the values on the basis of which our nation is governed.
-If we want those values to be Godly values it is the duty of every Christian to play our part in making this happen.
-We have dual citizenship: we are citizens of the UK and of the Kingdom of God and they do not belong in separate categories.
-What we give to Caesar must also be part of what we give to God.
+If we want those values to be Godly values it is the duty of every Christian to play our part.

 With that in mind, Premier brings you all the latest political news, interviews and articles, as well as things you may have missed from our treasure-filled archive...